 - a.
-The 1Q '19 U.S. GDP was an increase of 3.1% and 2Q '19 U.S. GDP was an increase of 2.0%, both of which seem much stronger than the Cass Shipments Index or underlying freight volumes, and would suggest that our concerns about the economy might be too pessimistic. - b.
+The U.S. GDP increased 3.1% in 1Q'19, 2.0% in 2Q'19, and 1.9% in 3Q'19, all of which seem much stronger than the Cass Shipments Index or underlying freight volumes, and would initially suggest that our concerns about the economy might be too pessimistic. - b.
 "Too pessimistic" until we dissect what drove the increases: - i.
 1Q rate of 3.1% Increases in inventory contributed 0.53 percentage points, while more exports (0.49) and fewer imports (0.23) contributed 0.72 percentage points.
-Not including these adjustments (which we view as antiquated parts of the calculation that may have been appropriate 80 years ago when our method of calculating GDP was developed, but are no longer relevant in our modern economy), GDP increased by 1.8%. - ii.
-2Q rate of 2.0% Government consumption expenditures drove 0.77 percentage points of the increase (the largest contribution from this line item since Q1 and Q2 '09 when the government was frantically doing everything it could to stabilize markets and stimulate the economy, and government consumption expenditures contributed 0.92 and 1.22 respectively).
+Not including these adjustments (which we view as antiquated parts of the calculation that may have been appropriate 80 years ago when our method of calculating GDP was developed, but are no longer relevant in our modern economy), GDP increased by only 1.8%. - ii.
+2Q rate of 2.0% Government consumption expenditures drove 0.82 percentage points of the increase (the largest contribution from this line item since Q1 and Q2 '09 when the government was frantically doing everything it could to stabilize markets and stimulate the economy, and government consumption expenditures contributed 0.92 and 1.22 respectively).
 Counter to the trend in Q1, inventories fell and subtracted -0.91 from the calculation, but for reasons we've already explained, increases in inventory may have represented the 'building up' or store-housing of economic value in our economy in the 1930's when the GDP calculation methodology was created, but it is no longer relevant in our modern economy.
 More importantly, this figure runs counter to those who claim that there has been a 'pull-forward' in goods shipments by companies trying to 'get ahead of' the tariffs.
-Tariffs do seem to have stalled trade, as declining exports subtracted -0.71 percentage points from the GDP calculation.
-This is a troubling trend if it continues, but even more concerning was the -1.11 percentage points subtracted by the drop in gross private domestic investment.
-Continued decreases in gross private investment tend to lower potential rates of growth in future periods throughout the economy, while increases in gross private investment tend to increase the potential rates of growth in future periods.
-Not including the government stimulation adjustments, the core rate of growth was 1.23%, while several trends such as declining exports and declining private investment provide their own bearish indications.
+Tariffs do seem to have stalled trade, as declining exports subtracted -0.68 percentage points from the GDP calculation.
+This is a troubling trend if it continues, but even more concerning was the -1.16 percentage points subtracted by the drop in gross private domestic investment.
+Not including the government stimulation adjustments, the core rate of growth was 1.08%, while several trends such as declining exports and declining private investment provide their own even more bearish indications.